IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

 <details>
   <summary>Click to expand: Lab 2 - Detect and trigger investigation of Application Memory Leak with IBM WebSphere Automation</summary>

-## 5.0 Detect and Address Application Memory Leak with IBM WebSphere Automation
+## 5.0 Detect and Address Application Memory Leak with IBM WebSphere Automation and Instana

 In this lab, you are going to use a traditional WebSphere Application Server and a Liberty Server registered with WSA and monitored by Instana